-The Doctorate program is a professional educational program leading to a clinical doctorate (Doctor of Physical Therapy or DPT) as the entry-level degree for professional practice.
-The program is three years in length, including 8-10 weeks of full-time clinical work in each of the summers between the first and second years.
+The doctorate program is a professional educational program leading to a clinical doctorate (Doctor of Physical Therapy or DPT) as the entry-level degree for professional practice.
+The program is three years in length, including eight to 10 weeks of full-time clinical work in each of the summers between the first and second years.

 3+3 Physical Therapy Program Option

-This program offers qualified University undergraduates the opportunity to complete an undergraduate degree and a graduate degree in Physical Therapy within 6 years.
-The ability to take advantage of the “3+3” option (3 years of undergraduate course work and 3 years of graduate course work) is available only to students who choose undergraduate majors in Exercise Science, Psychology or Biology.
+This program offers qualified University undergraduates the opportunity to complete an undergraduate degree and a graduate degree in physical therapy in six years.
+The ability to take advantage of the 3+3 option (three years of undergraduate course work and three years of graduate course work) is available only to students who choose undergraduate majors in exercise science, psychology or biology.

 Professor Yvette Blanchard Receives Fulbright Award

 FAIRFIELD, Conn. – Talk to the faculty at any university and you will hear what an awesome responsibility it is to shape young minds.
 There are only a handful, however, who can claim to shape some of the youngest minds on the planet.
 Professor Yvette Blanchard – Sacred Heart University’s most recent Fulbright Specialist recipient – can make those claims.
 Specializing in neurobehavioural assessment, Blanchard, who teaches in the physical therapy program at SHU, is quite literally a mind reader – working with premature and high-risk infants.